 \section{Introduction}

 Simulations of stellar convection, usually aimed at explaining solar phenomena, often omit the centrifugal force.
-This is due to the assumption that the amplitude of it is small due to the relatively slow rotation of the Sun.
-Earlier in its history, however, the Sun must have been rotating much more rapidly because, in general, stars are born with larger angular momenta which are slowly removed by magnetic braking \citep{Skumanich72,Matt12}.
-Therefore, the influence of the centrifugal force is expected to be more important at earlier stages because its amplitude increase as the square of the rotation rate.
-To study these phases of rapid ration in the solar context, such as magnetic field evolution, one has to study young solar analogues at earlier phases with stars that are rotating much faster than the Sun \citep[e.g.][]{Lehtinen16}.
-This allows us to study the evolution of the Sun up to the present, given that outflows that are produced by magnetic braking do not significantly affect the structure of the star but only the rotation rate.
+This is due to the assumption that its amplitude is small due to the relatively slow rotation of the Sun.
+Earlier in its history, however, the Sun must have been rotating much more rapidly because, in general, stars are born with larger angular momenta that are slowly reduced via magnetic braking \citep{Skumanich72,Matt12}.
+Therefore, the influence of the centrifugal force is expected to be more important at earlier stages because its amplitude increases as the square of the rotation rate.
+To study these phases of rapid ration in the solar context, such as magnetic field evolution, one has to study young solar analogs at earlier phases that are rotating much faster than the Sun \citep[e.g.,][]{Lehtinen16}.
+This allows us to study the evolution of the Sun up to the present, given that outflows that are produced by magnetic braking do not significantly affect the structure of the star, only the rotation rate.

-Observations of magnetic fields of solar analogues reveal that they are active, and show characteristic split in the axisymmetric and non-axisymmetric spot distributions \citep{Lehtinen16}.
-These authors also showed that among solar-like stars with non-axisymmetric spot distribution, the active longitude periods have been estimated to be shorter than the rotation period of the star.
+Observations by \citet{Lehtinen16} of magnetic fields of solar analogs reveal that they are active and show a characteristic split between the axisymmetric and non-axisymmetric spot distributions.
+These authors also estimate that, among solar-like stars with non-axisymmetric spot distribution, the active longitude periods are shorter than the rotation period of the star.
 One plausible explanation is the presence of azimuthal dynamo waves (ADWs).
 These waves propagate in the rotating frame of reference of the star either in prograde or retrograde fashion with a uniform frequency irrespective of the underlying fluid motions.
-Such solution were first discovered in linear mean-field dynamo models \citep[e.g.][]{Krause80}.
-To explain their observations, \cite{Lehtinen16} argued that the propagation of the ADWs must be prograde.
+Such solutions were first discovered in linear mean-field dynamo models \citep[e.g.,][]{Krause80}.
+To explain their observations, \cite{Lehtinen16} argue that the propagation of the ADWs must be prograde.